 If you have respiratory symptoms when you arrive at one of our medical offices, you will be asked to call the office from your car before you enter the waiting room.
 A staff member will meet you outside and provide you with a mask.
 They will then bring you directly into an exam room.

 All patients who visit our office will be screened for respiratory symptoms and fever.
 This is our way of helping you, and others around you, stay healthy.

 Again, patients will not be allowed to bring visitors or support persons into our offices.

 Like all of you, we are practicing social distancing to the best of our ability.
-We are doing our best to minimize waiting room time and have reconfigured our waiting rooms so that chairs and couches are six feet apart to minimize the risk of COVID-19 exposure.
-We understand that this will limit seating and will not appear as our waiting rooms normally do.
+We are doing our best to minimize waiting room time and may ask patients to wait in their cars.
+If you do wait inside, we have reconfigured our waiting rooms so that chairs and couches are six feet apart to minimize the risk of COVID-19 exposure.

 For more information about COVID-19, as well as important updates from Middlesex Health, please visit MiddlesexHealth.org/coronavirus.
 You can also follow Middlesex Health on Facebook: @MiddlesexHealth.